Brains

 Creating a Brain

-Your companion auto-generates a description for the Brain after you add content — you don’t need to write one yourself.
+Your companion auto-generates a description for the Brain after you add content, so you don’t need to write one yourself.

 What you can add